jyapayne/bypass-prompt-guard-2/README.md

 - Uses token minimization to keep prefixes as short as possible
 - Maintains a database of effective words to improve generation efficiency
 - Allows customization of the injection text, payload text, and component ordering
+- Optimized for performance with batch evaluation of candidates

 ## Installation